sphinx-doc/sphinx/Doc-3k/distutils/apiref.rst

    .. method:: CCompiler.undefine_macro(name)

       Undefine a preprocessor macro for all compilations driven by this compiler object.
 If the same macro is defined by :meth:`define_macro` and undefined by :meth:`undefine_macro` the last call takes precedence (including multiple redefinitions or undefinitions).
-If the macro is redefined/undefined on a per- compilation basis (ie. in the call to :meth:`compile`), then that takes precedence.
+If the macro is redefined/undefined on a per-compilation basis (ie. in the call to :meth:`compile`), then that takes precedence.

    .. method:: CCompiler.add_link_object(object)